tee0402/tee0402.github.io/essays/ethics.md

   - Ethics
 ---

 Ethical software engineering requires a lot of effort on the part of software engineers.
 It requires them to constantly think about what they are doing and about the broader implications of their actions.
 Some may assert that ethical actions are simply ones that benefit, or at the very least, do not harm others.
 However, harm is subjective.
 What one software engineer considers to be harmless may not sit well with another.
 In that sense, ethics in software engineering are perceived principles and norms that the collective body of software engineers in the world expect others to follow.
-It is fluid because
+It is fluid because people enter and exit the field all the time and it is influenced by societal norms, which is also fluid.

 <img class="ui right floated medium image" src="../images/online.jpeg">